by Scott Mehl © Unofficial Royalty 2015

 Following a brief honeymoon elsewhere on the Isle of Wight, the couple returned to Darmstadt, Grand Duchy of Hesse and by Rhine, now in Hesse, Germany, where they were given a small house in the Old Quarter.
 This caused much distress to Queen Victoria who held very high expectations when it came to the residences of her children.
 With significant financial support from Queen Victoria and Alice’s dowry, construction began on a new home, to be called the New Palace.
 The couple would take up residence in the New Palace in 1866.
 In the meantime, they were also given the castle at Kranichstein where they spent much of their time.
 The couple had seven children:

 Once in Darmstadt, Alice tried to find ways to help those less fortunate and attempted to learn as much as she could about the lives of ordinary people.
 One area of particular interest was nursing.
 Seeing the need for improved medical care, Alice befriended Florence Nightingale who gave her suggestions and ways to help those in need.
 Alice embraced this role and worked tirelessly throughout the remainder of her life.
-During the Austro-Prussian War of 1866, and again during the Franco-Prussian War of 1870-1871, Alice focused on wounded soldiers, making bandages and visiting the injured, and visiting the hospital wards.
+During the Austro-Prussian War of 1866, and again during the Franco-Prussian War of 1870-1871, Alice focused on wounded soldiers, making bandages, visiting the injured, and visiting the hospital wards.
 These visits would continue for the rest of her life, and she often brought her children along, hoping to instill that same compassion in them.

 Tragedy struck the family in 1873.
 In February, Alice’s second son Frittie had been diagnosed with hemophilia after a cut on his ear took several days to stop bleeding.
 On May 29, 1873, Frittie and his brother Ernst Ludwig were playing in their mother’s bedroom at the Neues Palais.
-Ernst went into another room to look through the window which was at an angle to the window in Alice’s bedroom.
+Ernst went into another room to look through the window that was at an angle to the window in Alice’s bedroom.
 While Alice was out of the room to get Ernst, Frittie climbed up to the window in the bedroom to try and see Ernst.
 From all accounts, the chair he had climbed on tipped over and Frittie fell from the window to the ground below.
 Due to his hemophilia, Frittie died from his injuries.

 Over time, Alice’s relationship with her husband had become somewhat strained, despite their mutual love for each other.
 Their interests were quite different, with Alice being much more of an intellectual than Ludwig.
-In the early 1870s, she befriended the theologian David Strauss, and she shared many of his views on religion, some of which were quite controversial at the time.
+In the early 1870s, she befriended the theologian David Strauss, and shared many of his views on religion, some of which were quite controversial at the time.
 Strauss also offered a more intellectual bond than her husband was able to provide.
 However, following the death of her son in 1873, Alice began to return to her more traditional religious beliefs, distancing herself from Strauss.

 Ludwig’s father died in March 1877, and three months later, his uncle Grand Duke Ludwig III also died.
 Ludwig and Alice became the reigning Grand Duke and Grand Duchess of Hesse and by Rhine.
 Alice continued her efforts in nursing, now having a much stronger position in which to bring about changes.
 Unfortunately, her time would be limited as tragedy would once again strike.